usdot-jpo-ode/asn1_codec/README.md

 The ASN.1 Codec Module (ACM) processes Kafka data streams that preset [ODE Metadata](https://github.com/usdot-jpo-ode/jpo-ode/blob/develop/docs/metadata_standards.md) wrapped ASN.1 data.
-It can perform one of two functions depending on how it is started:
+It can perform one of three functions depending on how it is started:

 1. **Decode**: This function is used to process messages *from* the connected vehicle environment *to* ODE subscribers.
 Specifically, the ACM extacts binary